The gardens at Burtown are made up of several areas, including large

 surrounded on all sides by water.

-Snowdrops, aconites and early bulbs: 8th to 24th of February.
+Snowdrops, aconites and early bulbs: February 14th to March 1st.

 10.00am – 4.00pm daily, Cafe open daily serving lunches and